ritvaj/b2b-saas-user-activation-analysis/README.md

 ## Objectives

+These objectives define the questions the analysis is designed to answer and ensure the work remains decision-focused rather than exploratory.

 This project aims to:

-1. Quantify where activation drop-off occurs in the onboarding funnel
+- Quantify where activation drop-off occurs in the onboarding funnel
-2. Identify whether friction is **structural** (onboarding/navigation) or **behavioral** (hesitation, uncertainty)
+- Identify whether friction is structural (onboarding or navigation) or behavioral (hesitation, uncertainty)
-3. Measure **time-based friction** for users who do activate
+- Measure time-based friction for users who do activate
-4. Validate findings through segmentation and experimentation logic
+- Validate findings through segmentation and experimentation logic
-5. Translate insights into **practical, testable product recommendations**
+- Translate insights into practical, testable product recommendations

 ---

 ## Analysis Workflow

+The workflow below outlines how raw event data was progressively transformed into behavioral insights and product recommendations.

 1. Ingested GA4 event-level data into BigQuery
 2. Constructed user-level funnel and activation tables